Meet us at ShopTalk Europe, Booth L46

 Site Speed Optimization

-If you scroll down the report, you’ll find detailed diagnostics of your website as well as suggestions on what to fix:
+If you scroll down a bit, you’ll also find personalized suggestions on what to fix to improve your score:

-• Use a content delivery network (CDN) to deliver content quickly across regions.
+• Use a CDN to deliver content quickly across regions

 Duplicate Content